Skip to main content

 An earlier investigation showed similar results using hidden cameras.
 In the hotels — this time in New Jersey — housekeeping staff failed to change pillows and cut corners cleaning bathrooms.

-The demand for hotels to keep up with the influx of guests could suggest that standard protocols aren’t always on-point in some cases.
+The demand for hotels to keep up with the influx of guests could suggest that standard protocols aren’t always on point in some cases.
 Both hotel groups in the investigation had strict policies in place designed to protect travelers and create a clean, sanitary experience.
 A few bad apples don’t indict all housekeepers.

-The hotels in question were quick to discount the investigation, saying that they expected protocols to happen each and every time guests arrived and left.
+The hotels in question were quick to discount the investigation, saying that they expected protocols to happen each time guests arrived and left.
 Of the nine hotels in the investigation, three violated those protocols.

 The investigation was simple.
 The team booked one particular room undercover and spray painted things like “I slept here” in black light liquid on the sheets or left labels on things like pillows.
-The offending hotels left some or all of the same pieces, found when the team booked the same hotel room under a different name.
+The offending hotels left some or all of the same pieces found when the team booked the same hotel room under a different name.

 The bedroom at a suite in the Partridge Inn hotel in Augusta, Georgia.